knative/docs/docs/eventing/samples/kafka/channel/README.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

-## Creating an Apache Kafka channel using the default channel configuration
+## Creating an Apache Kafka channel

-1. Now that `KafkaChannel` is set as the default channel configuration,
-   use the `channels.messaging.knative.dev` CRD to create a new Apache Kafka
+1. After `KafkaChannel` is set as the default Channel type, you can create a Kafka Channel by creating a generic Channel object that contains the following YAML:
-   channel, using the generic `Channel` below:

    ```yaml
    apiVersion: messaging.knative.dev/v1